 Kyushu, the westernmost main island of Japan, which is situated close to continental Asia, has been the stage for vibrant exchanges of people and objects since ancient times.
 Delegations from overseas were welcomed at the Dazaifu Government Office, which was situated near the museum's current location.
-This historical background, and the aspirations of the people of Kyushu, led to the establishment, in 2005 in Dazaifu City, Fukuoka, of a national museum that focuses on the development of Japanese culture in relation to the surrounding Asian regions.
+This historical background, and the aspirations of the people of Kyushu, led to the establishment, in 2005 in Dazaifu City, Fukuoka, of a national museum that focuses on the development of Japanese culture from the perspective of Japan's contacts and exchange with surrounding Asian regions.

-The Museum has now received a cumulative total of over 15 million visitors since it first opened.
-The last few years have seen a pronounced increase in the number of visitors from China, Korea, Vietnam and Thailand.
+The Museum has now received a cumulative total of over 16 million visitors since it first opened.
+The last few years have seen a pronounced increase in the number of visitors from China, Korea, Vietnam and